 4 Turn R along the road and follow it for 800m before turning off R just after the village store and post office, onto Robin Lane.
 This farm track heads steadily upwards.
 At the junction with the Hundreds Road, which joins from the R, run SA through the gate and along the trail and across a ford, to reach a farm track at the next gate.

 5 Turn R and up the hill through the farmyard of High Skelghyll Farm, then onwards into Skelghyll Wood.
 The track becomes a little steeper in sections, and it’s often wet underfoot.
 Continue SA past Jenkin Crag and around the corner after the bridge over Stencher Beck.
 The trail emerges from the woods and follows a walled lane, with views down to the L to Waterhead.
 As you pass the house at Strawberry Bank the track turns to tarmac and descends into Ambleside.

 6 When you reach Old Lake Road, turn R and run up it until it merges with Lake Road.
 Continue SA and after 200m you’ll see the White Lion pub straight ahead of you.

 More Trail and Fell Running in the Lake District

-Kingsley's guidebook to Trail and Fell Running in the Lake District is published in April, by Cicerone Press and contains 40 of the best trail, fell and skyrunning routes in the Lake District, including Helvellyn skyline and Scafell Pike direct.
-Highlights include recces of Cumbria's best ultra and fell race routes including the Langdale Horseshoe and Borrowdale.
-Includes info on the history of fell running, races and adapting for the fells.
+Kingsley's guidebook to Trail and Fell Running in the Lake District was published by Cicerone Press in April 2017 and contains 40 of the best trail, fell and skyrunning routes in the Lake District, including Helvellyn skyline and Scafell Pike direct.
+Highlights include recces of Cumbria's best ultra and fell race routes such as the Langdale Horseshoe and Borrowdale.
+The guide also features information on the history of fell running, races and adapting for the fells.